gamersumit/InnoTunes/README.md

 ## API Documentation

 The API is documented using Swagger.
-Once the server is running, you can access the documentation at BASE_ENDPOINT.
+Once the server is running, you can access the documentation at your BASE_ENDPOINT or [here](https://innotunes.onrender.com).

 ## Screenshots